Above the Fray – USA

 For US radio journalists

 The Above the Fray fellowship is designed to give a promising radio journalist the opportunity to cover important, but under-reported stories from a location abroad.

 For US citizens who are fulltime print journalists, or non-US citizens who work fulltime for US print publications, either in America or abroad

 The aim of the trustees who established the foundation was to improve the quality of US print journalism.

-Arab Reporters for Investigative Journalism - Jordan
+Arab Reporters for Investigative Journalism (ARIJ) - Jordan